simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 01 2024 0132 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 02-Apr 04 2024
+Radio Blackout Forecast for Apr 03-Apr 05 2024

-              Apr 02        Apr 03        Apr 04
+              Apr 03        Apr 04        Apr 05
 R1-R2           20%           20%           20%
 R3 or greater    1%            1%            1%

-Rationale: No R1 (Minor) or greater radio blackouts are expected.
-No significant active region flare activity is forecast.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 03-05 Apr.

 ```